Why do I need a small business consultant to advice me about my business?

 Brent Online Business Strategy

-Brent Online business strategy is to actively engage with SME’s using online and offline efforts to improve their business profile and maximise profitability.
+Brent Online business strategy is to actively engage with small to medium size enterprises (SME’s) using online and offline efforts to improve their business profile and maximise profitability.
 Our target audience is local business communities.
-Emphasis is focused on micro entity and small business in particular business startup and new business development.
-Brent Online implements face to face networking programs as part of a structured business strategy.
+Brent Online implements networking programs as part of a structured business strategy.

 Brent Online Goals and Objectives